 iii) By whom it is granted? (e.g., by a court decision or by injunctions or directly by the law, etc.)

-The suspension is granted de iure and is only mentioned in the decision iv) Does the protection include only the debtor, or may it cover other persons as well (e.g., guarantors)?
+The suspension is granted de iure and is only mentioned in the decision.

 The suspension is granted de iure and it is not necessary to be mentioned in any court decision.